vik-s/quartz/content/projects/newsletter/long form/SuperHet-Part1.md

 - Channel select filter: Selects the particular channel within the IF range
 - IF amplifier: The communication channel of interest is amplified for digital conversion.

-The magic of this system essentially lies in the conversion of RF signals to IF.
-Some textbooks explain that this was necessary because good channel selection filters cannot be implemented at RF frequencies, and hence the need to convert to IF.
-Well, this is true, but history shows that conversion to IF is the very reason the system even works.
-Amplification at IF is much easier, and the filtering being simpler to IF is just an added bonus.

-We also won't differentiate between heterodyne and superheterodyne here.
-The distinction does not add much value to the system's operation itself.

 Instead of trying to explain how the system works all at once, our approach will be to go through it a little bit at a time.
 There are many considerations in the design of such a system such as noise, linearity, choice of frequencies, and implementation choices.

-Where possible, I will provide approximate ranges of numbers for gain, loss, noise and linearity of various blocks in the system so that you can get an "engineering-sense" of what is involved.
+The actual implementation of the system is much more complex due to the number of communication standards crammed into modern systems.
+The discussion of superheterodyne receivers here will be more involved and representative of actual implementation compared to textbook discussions of the topic.

 But first...
 ### A Quick Story